-There were doctors in the past who would tell me negative things, instead of uplifting their patients, they tend to tell what they deemed “terminal” to their patients.
-Some I have seen succumbed to their so called fate dictated by the medical practitioners.
+There were doctors in the past who would tell me negative things, instead of uplifting, they tend to tell what they deemed “terminal” to their patients.
+Some of which I have seen succumbed to their so called fate dictated by the medical practitioners.
 I encountered one and went to another doctor for a second opinion.
-My second doctor told me that doctors can give medicines, but those medicines won’t work if the patient is not positive about healing. patients will not heal if they allow themselves to submit their to fates as the end and not fight.
+My second doctor told me that doctors can give medicines, but those medicines won’t work if the patient is not positive about healing.
+Patients will not heal if they allow themselves to submit their to fates as the end and not fight back.
 There are times that when one knows that they are dying, they fight and smile till the end than die in despair.
 I will never forget what Dra.
-Bitanga told me when she confirmed that I have a brain tumor.
+Esther Bitanga told me when she confirmed that I have a brain tumor.
 “I am glad you are cheerful, positive and hopeful, that’s what I want you to be in battling your trials.“

 I am very much aware that all of us will die, it’s just a matter of time.
 But I will not let those thoughts pull me down.
 I do have bouts of depression, but when I feel its horns rearing towards me in any situation.
 I will start by saying my positive affirmations.
 Positive affirmations helps me calm my mind and my heart.
 It helped me a lot.